nishaanthguna22/vagrant-deployment-files/K8s-multicluster/README.md

 *Note: Testing was done from a Windows machine with VirtualBox's adapter.
 It should work smoothly on other distros as well, tweak the version numbers, provider, vm runtime, network adapters if something isn't supported on your distro or doesn't work.*

+💀 Change the default vagrant user's password for all the boxes once they are created.

 ## Access to Kubernetes

 If everything is running smoothly as intended, you should have a copy of the K8S cluster admin configuration and a token for joining the cluster as a worker node in the project directory after build succeeds.